 - Is 2020 a buyers or sellers market?

-- How much should I offer on a house below asking price 2020 UK?
+- How much should I offer under asking price?

-- What is an acceptable offer on a house?
+- What month is best to buy a house?

 - Should I accept the first offer on my house?